 To Apply: To apply, please submit the following package to email@example.com

-- A cover letter summarizing your interest in and relevant experience for this position:
+- Cover letter summarizing your interest in and relevant experience for this position

-We are always looking for volunteers!
+We are always looking for crisis line and senior buddy volunteers!
 Please visit our Volunteer page for more information.